minicreative/victoriawolfe/index.md

 <div style="text-align:center">
 (above) original photo and graphic for promotional postcard for <i>Battlements On Fire</i><br />
 @ the garage art space, San Francisco, 2009<br />
-Romell Sanchez in Manhattan, 1985 (and below) Ronja Ver in Oakland, 2014
+Romell Sanchez in Manhattan (and below) Ronja Ver in Oakland, 2014
 </div>

 [](/uploads/VictoriaWolfeCV.pdf)